AmelieHeinrich/CSH/README.md

 # CSH : Compute Shader Helpers

 Compute Shader Helpers is a set of tools to help with the execution of compute shaders.
-It is entirely written in c-style C++.
+It is entirely written in C++.

 # Requirements